Illinois Compiled Statutes

 financial institution accounts shall clearly display on the face of each check,

-draft, or order a number, commencing with number 101, with each check, draft,
+draft, or order a number.
+Each check, draft,

-or similar order thereafter provided to be numbered consecutively; except that
+or similar order shall be numbered consecutively.
+This

 Section shall not apply to temporary checks, drafts, or orders of withdrawal